 Dark Gaia can easily exceed 4000 Attack with the right materials.
 And with his effect, this card guarantees battle damage through defeating Attack Position monsters, rapidly depleting your opponent's Life if they don't have a removal handy.

 2. Elemental HERO Absolute Zero

-Absolute Zero's lenient with his materials, accepting any HERO and Water-attribute creature (each monster in the game has a type and attribute; you can review them here).
-Take a look at this guy's amazing effects.
+Absolute Zero's lenient with his materials, accepting any HERO and Water-attribute creature.
+Take a look at his amazing effects.

 1. Masked HERO Divine Wind

-Finally, whenever Divine Wind destroys a monster in battle, you're allowed to draw a card.
-In short, Divine Wind is easy to summon, powerful, restricts your opponent, and allows you to rapidly gain card advantage, making him the ultimate Fusion Monster.
+With all these effects, Divine Wind is easy to summon, powerful, restricts your opponent, and allows you to rapidly gain card advantage, making him a truly intimidating Fusion card.